Getting in a car accident when you are pregnant is scary. Thankfully, the response to an accident is similar, regardless of your condition.

 Once the police arrive, they will help resolve the situation.
 If necessary, they might even help facilitate the exchange of insurance information.

 When the accident and its aftermath are over, go to the doctor to get a checkup.
 It is important to get an assessment of any injuries and to ensure the baby is OK.
 We have partners all around the country if you are in an accident.
-In Kentucky, you can contact us.
-If you are injured in other states such as Washington D.C., Maryland or Virginia and considering a lawsuit, a car accident lawyer, such as our friends and attorneys at Cohen & Cohen, can help.
+In Kentucky, you can contact us for help.